 Thus, Assumptions \ref{ass:cond-parallel-trends} and \ref{ass:overlap} also imply that we can identify conditional ATT parameters:

-This not only demonstrates the building block structure of conditional designs, it also connects the strategies we discussed for estimating $ATT(2)$ itself to the underlying treatment effect heterogeneity by covariate values.
+This not only demonstrates the building block structure of conditional designs, but also connects the strategies we discussed for estimating $ATT(2)$ itself to the underlying treatment effect heterogeneity by covariate values.
 When this heterogeneity is of interest in its own right it can also be targeted, identified, and estimated (at least under some additional conditions).

 When all covariates are discrete, estimating $ATT_{X_i}(2)$ parameters is fairly straightforward.
-One can form saturated partitions $x_k,~k=1,\dots,K$, and then subset the data only to contain information from the units from the specified partition $k$.
-At this stage, the analysis is analogous to the unconditional DiD setup (except that you need to repeat this step from all partitions of interest), as each $ATT_{x_k}(2)$ is identified by a (conditional on a discrete-variable) comparison of means, i.e.,
+One can form saturated partitions $x_k,~k=1,\dots,K$, and then subset the data to contain only information from the units from the specified partition $k$.
+At this stage, the analysis is analogous to the unconditional DiD setup (except that you need to repeat this step from all partitions of interest), as each $ATT_{x_k}(2)$ is identified by a (conditional on a discrete-variable) comparison of means' that is,

 One can estimate these $ ATT_{x_k}(2)$'s using their sample analogs or using two-way fixed effects regression specifications analogous to \eqref{eqn:twfe_2_by_2}.
 Inference is also standard, provided that each partition is sufficiently large.
 This type of exercise is commonly used to conduct heterogeneity analysis.
 For example, suppose one wants to see if the effect of Medicaid expansion on adult mortality rate varies across US census regions.
 Then, one would partition the data into US regions and run one (unconditional) DiD analysis for each region, provided we have treated and untreated units in each region.